streamr-dev/examples/Web/README.md

 ## Running examples

-Open the html files in your browser.
+Open the html files in your browser using `open web-example-publish.html` or `open web-example-subscribe.html`.

+**IMPORTANT:** For the Metamask example, you will need to install [live-server](https://github.com/tapio/live-server) and run the html file with it using `live-server web-example-metamask.html`.